harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-ecs.md

      All the ECS services attached to the tag are displayed.

 :::note
-If you have added the same tag to multiple ECS services, the AutoStopping rule is applied to the last service to which this tag was added.
+* If you have added the same tag to multiple ECS services, the AutoStopping rule is applied to the last service to which this tag was added.
+* If there are no services with the selected tag, the following error message is displayed:
+  "There is no ECS service that contains the selected tag.
+Create a service with the selected tag to proceed."
 :::